-Through a 2018 partnership with EcoVadis, we assessed suppliers' current sustainability practices, as well as the possible support needed to improve performance.
+Through a partnership started in 2018 with EcoVadis, we assessed suppliers' current sustainability practices, as well as the possible support needed to improve performance.
 This activity could be an opportunity for suppliers to confirm and improve their actions for preventing water-related issues further.
 Details of the type of information requested from suppliers are "water policy", "water management actions", and "water consumption".
 Based on that information, we have started to assess the sustainability practices of our suppliers and support them for improvement as needed.
 Details of how success is measured by the ratio of completion of audit by third-party.
-48% of our Tier 1 major tire material suppliers completed the third-party assessment with EcoVadis.
+60% of our Tier 1 suppliers completed the third-party assessment with EcoVadis as of Apr 2021.